wp-plugins/backwpup/readme.txt

 1. Job Page

 == Changelog ==
+= 0.8.1 =
+* use global var instat of constant for log file

 = 0.8.0 =
 * Fiexed not working default setttings on settingspage
 * crate .htaccsses on Apache and index.html on other webserver